caml-pkcs11/caml-crush/doc/FILTER.md

   * **wrapping\_format\_key** (*32 char long string*) can be used to configure the AES-128 bit key use as wrapping format key.

-No default value is provided, you **MUST** uncomment and use a cryptographically sound random values.
+No default value is provided, you **MUST** uncomment and use a cryptographically sound random values when using the `wrapping_format_patch` function of the patchset 1 which is the default configuration.
 It must be converted to **hexadecimal** format.

 ## PKCS#11 modules options